Design and Implementation of the Illinois Express Quantum Metropolitan Area Network: IEQNET Architecture and Design

-As the network expands and/or changes with nodes or connections joining or going offline, an SDN agent keeps track of the quantum topology and traffic status with the aid of SDN controllers.
-It is also responsible for reliably updating SDN-enabled switch rules, as requested by the Q-NET server, to assign paths for quantum, clock, and classical signals/messages.
-SDN controllers are open-source network operating systems, such as the \joaquin{Open Network Operating System (ONOS)~\cite{onos}}.
-The SDN agent accesses SDN controllers through northbound \joaquin{application programming interface (APIs).
-A nortbound API allows other applications to send commands to an SDN controller.} One or multiple SDN agents will be deployed, depending on the size of the quantum network.
+As the network expands and/or changes with nodes or connections joining or going offline, an SDN agent keeps track of the quantum network topology and traffic status with the aid of SDN controllers (see yellow boxes in Figure~\ref{fig:cp-impl}).
+The SDN agent is also responsible for reliably updating SDN-enabled switch rules, as requested by the Q-NET server, to assign paths for quantum, clock, and classical signals/messages.
+SDN controllers are open-source network operating systems, such as the Open Network Operating System (ONOS)~\cite{onos}.
+The SDN agent accesses SDN controllers through northbound application programming interface (APIs).
+A northbound API allows other applications to send commands to an SDN controller.
+One or multiple SDN agents will be deployed, depending on the size of the quantum network.

-In this implementation, the Q-NET server communicates with other entities through a message queuing telemetry transport (MQTT) based message bus.
+In this implementation, the Q-NET server communicates with other entities through a message queuing telemetry transport (MQTT) based message bus (see white box and orange lines in Figure~\ref{fig:cp-impl}).
 Such a control plane design offers flexibility, robustness, and scalability.